 In Initial Commit I explain why I created Hack Cabin.
 And even though I’ve been blogging for over 8 years on habd.as, Hack Cabin is a new domain and blog, with little content to show for itself at the outset.
-As a result of being new and not having much content, some initial challenges have arisen while attempting to monetize it via affiliate marketing :
+As a result of being new and not having much content, some initial challenges have arisen attempting to monetize it:

 Let’s briefly discuss each of these challenges and how to deal with them.
 At the end I’ll summarize what this all means to new publishers trying to land affiliate marketing partners early in a website’s life.

-Even the fastest static websites may not gain traction with Google unless existing sites pass along PageRank via inbound links.
-Here are some tips to be aware of as you start your link building strategy .
+Having a fast website isn’t enough to gain traction with Google unless existing sites pass along PageRank via inbound links.
+Here are some tips to be aware of as you optimize for search engines:

-click here.
-Be careful, however, not to overoptimize anchor text.
+landing affiliate partnershipsas it is for your link text to flow naturally within the linking content.
 Thanks to Tom Mullaly of WageFreedom.com for pointing this out to me.

 Since starting this website I’ve joined several affiliate programs.
-Below is a summary of the experiences, and how I overcame partner rejections.
+Below is a summary of the experiences.
+Some not so bad but some just awful.

 Bluehost: They approved me right away.
 In fact, I don’t think I even had to go through an approval process.
 As I mentioned in my Initial Commit post, I used to use Bluehost my for WordPress blogs, but that was years ago.